pampadr/crystalspace/README.md

 Birebin Simple -
 Maker is uploading users' Installed Applications information without disclosing it in the privacy policy in Play Console.

-Bets10 bright is uploading users' Installed Applications information without posting a privacy policy in Play Distributed App.
+Crystal Space is uploading users' Installed Applications information without posting a privacy policy in Play Distributed App.

 Children’s Privacy

 These Services do not address anyone under the age of 13.
 I do not knowingly collect personally identifiable information from children under 13 years of age.
 In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do the necessary actions.
 Changes to This Privacy Policy
 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.
-This policy is effective as of 2023-06-01 15:00 Contact Us
+This policy is effective as of 2023-08-01 15:00

+Contact Us
-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at support@Bets10-bright.io.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at support@crystalspace.space